Last updated: 23-05-2024. From web page: Council Constitution.

 Evaluating Tenders and Quotes

 1. All tenders and quotes should be evaluated against criteria that state the basis for how the contract will be awarded.
-In respect of procurements exceeding the Low Value Threshold, this evaluation criteria must be determined in liaison with the Procurement Team prior to the issue of the invitation to tender or quote and must include mandatory and (where relevant) desirable requirements linked to the subject matter of the contract.
+In respect of procurements exceeding the Medium Value Threshold, this evaluation criteria must be determined in liaison with the Procurement Team prior to the issue of the invitation to tender or quote and must include mandatory and (where relevant) desirable requirements linked to the subject matter of the contract.

 2. The evaluation criteria must be detailed in the document used to invite tenders or quotes and must not be changed during the procurement process.
 Requests for variant bids (i.e. a proposal for a solution that differs from the solution set out by the Council) must be scored against the same evaluation criteria as a tender or quote which meets the Council’s stipulated requirements.